Jropp/jason-ropp-js-iobp/README.md

-# Banno Onboarding Project
+# Banno Onboarding Project: Employee User Database Interface

 ## Description

 This app allows you to create and edit user profiles.
 Each profile has an ID, Name, Number, Email Address, and Department.

-Users are displayed in alphabetical order by last name in collapsed cards that can be expanded to show the users information.
+Users are by default displayed as collapsed cards that can be expanded to show the user's information.

 ## To Start